 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 Optional: Tape.
 I hung this on my fence because that’s what works best for photos.
 You don’t have to do that.
 If you do, make sure to use tape that both holds the paper AND is safe for your fence.
+Also make sure paint is safe for your fence.

 I rolled out the Kraft paper pretty big.
 If you don’t have Kraft paper – no worries!
 Use a cardboard box instead.
 The goal is a larger than normal canvas.